MojosBeans100/MS4-spaceport/README.md

 - The website was built with a responsive look and feel, designed to be enjoyable to use on all screen sizes.

 # Definitions
-This website is based on a technical concept of access satellite imagery, therefore see below some useful definitions which may be used in this document.
+This website is based on a technical concept of accessessing satellite imagery, therefore see below some useful definitions which may be used in this document.
 These definitions can also be found on the Discover website page.
-- Pipeline: a pipeline refers to the timeline, or projected plan, of receiving satellite images.
+- Pipeline: a pipeline refers to the timeline, or projected plan or schedule, of receiving satellite images.
 Each object in the 'List' model represents a pipeline.
 Pipelines are active if they have not completed all intervals, and complete if all intervals have been completed
 - Interval:
 -